Parliamentary.ai

 Groups Affected

-• Individuals and entities supporting terrorist organisations: Their UK-based assets may be frozen.
+• Individuals and entities supporting terrorist organizations: Their assets will remain frozen until compensation is paid to victims.

-• The Treasury: Responsible for implementing the bill's provisions.
+• The Treasury: Responsible for implementing the bill's measures.

 Full Text